-Figure 3 - Intrinsic Nature
+Figure 3 - Examples of Intrinsic Type

 The essential structure required to address context independent geometry is a separation of all objects into the categories Location, Limit, and Zone.
 This can be extended to Space (volume) in three dimensional which will have applicability for a Marine Cadastre.
 For example, a Marine Archaeological Park may cover an area of the sea floor but only extend to occupy a volume several tens of meters above the sea floor allowing navigation over the area.
-This separation into Location, Limit, Zone and Space is based on the intrinsic nature of the feature objects.
+This separation into Location, Limit, Zone and Space is based on the intrinsic type of the feature objects.
 The objects may be represented geometrically by degenerative spatial representations in charts and maps where a volume may be projected onto a surface as an area, and an area may degenerate to a curve (line) or point if it is too small to represent as an area, or a curve may degenerate to a point representation.
 The categories Location, Limit, Zone and Space, are separate properties of a feature from the geometry (P, L, A) geometric primitives.

 There are very few features that are intrinsically a conceptual point.
 The North Pole is an example of something that is by definition an intrinsic point.
 Most features are intrinsically zones or spaces (zones in 3 dimensions with 2 dimensional spatial extent and a height attribute).
 They can take on attributes that describe this nature.
 These areas or volumes can be represented geometrically in a particular type of data product (at specific scales) using the geometric primitives (GM_Point, GM_Curve, GM_Surface, GM_Solid as derived from the ISO defined Spatial Schema and IHO S-100).
-The geometric representation is not necessarily the same as the intrinsic nature.
-A boundary is a separation between zones.
-It is usually represented as a geometry line (L), but it could be represented as a geometry point (P) in some degenerate situations.
+The geometric represented as a geometry line (L), but it could be represented as a geometry point (P) in some degenerate situations.
 The important thing is that the boundary does not take on the attributes of the zones it separates.
 Those attributes belong to the zones.

-Table 2 describes the relationship between Topological Primitives, Spatial Primitives and Intrinsic Nature (or Intrinsic Type).
+Table 2 describes the relationship between Topological Primitives, Spatial Primitives and Intrinsic Type.
 All of these concepts are geometrically related, so the terminology is similar, but it is important to distinguish between Intrinsic Nature, Spatial Geometry and Topology.
 Different terms have been chosen deliberately to minimize confusion.
-The terminology related with Intrinsic Nature describes the "truth on the ground" and therefore the type of attributes that may be applied to an object.
+The terminology related with Intrinsic Type describes the "truth on the ground" and therefore the type of attributes that may be applied to an object.

-Topo Primitives Spatial Primitives Intrinsic Nature
+Topo Primitives Spatial Primitives Intrinsic Type

 Node Point Location

 Edge Curve/Line Limit

 Face Surface/Area Zone

 Volume Solid Space

-Table 2 - Geometric Primitives and Intrinsic Nature
+Table 2 - Geometric Primitives and Intrinsic Type